GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 #### Configure flask to use Twilio Verify

-As mention earlier, Twilio keys should remain private.
+As mentioned earlier, Twilio keys should remain private.
 You should not add them to your application.
 To do so, you will need to create a hidden environment variable file called `.env` in the project's top-level directory.

 ```python
 (venv) touch .env